The reef on Apo Island. (Pic: Atmopshere Resorts)

 June 12-20, 2020

 We’re constantly amazed at how many beautiful places there are around the South East Asian archipelagos, and the area around Dumaguete, on the island of Negros Oriental, is a prime example, in an area of some of the greatest marine diversity in the world.
-A real find.
-We’re very excited to bring you our new oceanswimsafari here.
-As we like it, it’s a place right out of left field.
+This is a real find.
+It’s a place right out of left field.
 This is a 5-star oceanswimsafari, at great value for the cost.

 When we first heard of Dumaguete, our reaction was, “We’ve never heard of this place…” There are lots of places around the world about which we can say that, but that is, to us, a positive.
-We received glowing reports from a friend about Dumaguete, however, so, always ready to investigate new leads, we decided on a reccie.
-We visited.
-And we found it was all that, and more…
+Our first oceanswimsafari to Dumaguete in 2019 exceeded our hopes and expectations.
+Now, 2020 looks like being even better.

 Pic: Atmosphere Resorts